Aequi: History

-The Aequi were not finally subdued until the end of the second Samnite war, when they seem to have received a limited form of franchise.
+The Aequi were not finally subdued until the closing phase of the Second Samnite war.
+With the intention of securing control of the Apennine corridor and facilitating Roman access toward the Adriatic while tightening their grip on Samnium, the Romans initially offered the Aequi civitas sine suffragio, a form of citizenship without voting rights.
+Following the Aequian rejection of this settlement, Rome conquered the Aequi and subsequently established two Latin colonies designed to impose permanent Roman control on the region (Alba Fucens in 303 BC and Carsioli shortly thereafter between 302 and 298 BC).

+The initial colonial body of Alba Fucens consisted of approximately 6,000 settlers.
+The colonial foundation was met with hostility by the surrounding Aequian population.
+In the year following its establishment, the Aequi launched an unsuccessful assault on the colony, apparently unwilling to accept the implantation of a fortified Latin citadel within their former lands.

 All we know of their subsequent political condition is that after the Social War the folk of Cliternia and Nersae appear united in a res publica Aequiculorum, which was a municipium of the ordinary type located in what is now the municipality of Pescorocchiano.
-The Latin colonies of Alba Fucens (304 BC) and Carsioli (298 BC) must have spread the use of Latin all over the district; through it lay the chief (and for some time the only) route (Via Valeria) to Lucera and the south.
+The Latin colonies in former Aequian territory would have spread the use of Latin all over the district; through it lay the chief (and for some time the only) route (Via Valeria) to Lucera and the south.

 At the end of the Republican period, the Aequi appear under the name Aequiculi or Aequicoli, organized as a municipium, the territory of which seems to have comprised the upper part of the valley of the Salto, still known as Cicolano (from Latin Ager Aequicolanus).
 It is probable, however, that they continued to live in their villages as before.
 Of these, Nersae (modern Civitella di Nesce) was the most considerable.
 Remains include large polygonal terrace walls.